nerves-project/nerves/guides/core/faq.md

 is initialized on first boot and is not overwritten when new firmware is pushed to the device.

-The `mix firmware.burn` task clears it out so that partition is guaranteed to be empty when the device boots.
+The `mix burn` task clears it out so that partition is guaranteed to be empty when the device boots.
 This is useful to ensure that the device is known state.
 There's a pattern for implementing a "Reset to factory defaults" feature by erasing the partition and rebooting.

-If you're updating firmware regularly by writing to a MicroSD card, try running `mix firmware.burn --task upgrade`.
+If you're updating firmware regularly by writing to a MicroSD card, try running `mix burn --task upgrade`.
 This won't reset the application data partition.

 Some Elixir libraries write to their `priv` directory by default.
 This won't